Bug #66

 payload_size is the on-disk usage while rmodule_memory_size is the full program (including bss).

-Updated by Aaron Durbin almost 7 years ago
+Updated by Aaron Durbin over 7 years ago

 This is from rmodule_load():